 Download a Dryish January Guidebook or Order a Care Package!

-Download our Dry(ish) January Guidebook as a resource as you go substance-free during the month of January, or whenever you want to better understand your relationship with alcohol, cannabis, and other drugs, and how they might affect your daily life.
+Download our Dryish January Guidebook as a resource as you go substance-free during the month of January, or whenever you want to better understand your relationship with alcohol, cannabis, and other drugs, and how they might affect your daily life.
 You can also download our cannabis-focused T-Break Guide.

-Or, submit your request for a Dry(ish) January Care Package, which includes a copy of the Guidebook, along with other goodies, including a booklet version of our cannabis T-Break Guide.
-Care packages are available while supplies last to current Western students.
+Or, submit your request for a Dryish January Care Package!
+Western students can order a copy of the Guidebook, along with other goodies, including a booklet version of our cannabis T-Break Guide.
+Care packages are available while supplies last.

 If you’re doing the challenge but you make a mistake and have a drink or two during the month, THAT’S OKAY!
 Slip ups happen to the best of us.
 We in no way want to discourage or discredit anyone who is putting in a serious effort to take this month off from substances.

 Lastly, we recognize that there could be a special occasion where you might want to drink or use cannabis or other drugs.
 Having a planned night or two during the month is also not the end of the world.